The Obamas' Official Portraits Are Here & They're Anything But Typical

 "I'm charting his path on Earth through those plants," Wiley said at the unveiling.
 There's "a fight going on between him in the foreground" and the plants in the background, which represent his past.

 For her own painting, Michelle Obama chose Amy Sherald, a Baltimore-based artist with a small profile compared to that of Wiley.
-Sherald's work focuses on social justice issues around race and identity in the U.S., and she paints her African-American subjects' skin in grays — while using plenty of vibrant colors otherwise — as a way of challenging ideas of color and race.
+Sherald's work focuses on social justice issues around race and identity in the US, and she paints her African-American subjects' skin in greys — while using plenty of vibrant colours otherwise — as a way of challenging ideas of colour and race.
 Seeing the poverty in Baltimore has inspired her to paint her subjects in environments that are different from their lifestyles.

 Advertisement